 * Precisely machined from 7075 billet and hard anodized for extreme durability

-* Available in black, brass or brushed natural finish to match stainless rifles
+* Available in black, gold or clear anodized finish to closely match stainless rifles

 * 10-15 minute installation time